A Man Allegedly Raped A Teen While She Was Dying From An Overdose And Sent Pictures To His Friends

 Varela told police that he "researched" on his phone how to get rid of a body.
 He was arrested on suspicion of manslaughter, homicide by controlled substance, and second-degree rape.

-On Wednesday, The Herald reported that Varela showed up to a hearing in Everett District Court and appeared to be smirking.
+On Wednesday, the Herald reported that Varela showed up to a hearing in Everett District Court and appeared to be smirking.
 Deputy prosecutor Bob Hendrix said the allegations against the teen showed "a callous and shocking disregard for human life."

 Before arresting Valera, deputies spoke with his mother, who said she had kicked her son out of his home because of drugs and his "gangster lifestyle."

-Like thousands of counties across the US, Snohomish is at the crux of a rampant Opioid epidemic.
+Like thousands of counties across the US, Snohomish is caught in a rampant opioid epidemic.
 Although the county makes up 10% of Washington's population, it accounts for 18% of the state's overdose deaths, Shari Ireton, the sheriff's communications director, told BuzzFeed News.
-The number of overdose deaths outnumber the county's automobile fatalities by 60%, she added.
+The number of overdose deaths outnumbers the county's automobile fatalities by 60%, she added.

-"But an Opioid overdose as a crime, in relation to a homicide, this is new for our county," Ireton added.
+"But an opioid overdose as a crime, in relation to a homicide, this is new for our county," Ireton added.

 Noceda's mother, Gina Pierson, has been posting tributes to her daughter on Facebook.
 In the comments, people remembered the 18-year-old as a "firecracker," "bright and headstrong."